TL;DR: Who Wins on Each Dimension

 | cursor-small | Not evaluated | Completion model only; not designed for SWE-bench tasks |

-Cursor uses Claude Sonnet or Opus (your choice) as its primary reasoning model for Agent mode.
-When using Claude models, Cursor's agent operates on the same underlying model capabilities as Claude Code — the difference is the execution environment and context management, not the model's intrinsic quality.
+Cursor uses Claude Sonnet or Opus (your choice) as its main reasoning model for Agent mode.
+With Claude models, Cursor's agent runs on the same core model power as Claude Code.
+The difference is the runtime and context handling, not the model's own quality.

-In practice, this means Claude Code and Cursor (when both use Claude Sonnet 4) should score comparably on raw code quality benchmarks.
-The difference shows up in:
+In practice, this means Claude Code and Cursor should score about the same on raw code quality benchmarks when both use Claude Sonnet 4.
+The difference shows up in three places.

 Context richness at task start.
-Claude Code can load entire repository trees into its context window with a single invocation.
-Cursor's Composer uses semantic search to retrieve relevant files before sending the prompt.
-For repositories under approximately 200K tokens, the results are similar.
-For larger codebases, Claude Code's approach retrieves more raw context; Cursor's approach may miss relevant files that are not semantically adjacent to the query.
+Claude Code can load whole repository trees into its context window in one call.
+Cursor's Composer uses semantic search to pull relevant files before sending the prompt.
+For repositories under about 200K tokens, the results are similar.
+For larger codebases, Claude Code's approach pulls more raw context.
+Cursor's approach may miss files that are not semantically close to the query.

 Iteration speed on failures.
 Both tools can read test output and iterate.
-Claude Code's terminal-native loop tends to run tighter iterations because it executes commands directly.
-Cursor's Agent mode adds a UI rendering step between each iteration, which is useful for visibility but slightly slower for automated recovery loops.
+Claude Code's terminal-native loop tends to run tighter loops because it runs commands directly.
+Cursor's Agent mode adds a UI rendering step between each loop.
+That helps visibility but is a bit slower for automated recovery loops.

 For a broader comparison including other tools, see our best AI coding assistants 2026 benchmark.